Snowstorm across Plains and Midwest brings heavy snow and blizzard conditions - KESQ

 (CNN) — A powerful winter storm is pummeling parts of the Central Plains with blizzard conditions and is set to drop a blanket of snow from Colorado to Minnesota through Tuesday, threatening widespread power outages and treacherous road conditions.

 The storm will move across the Midwest and Great Lakes by Tuesday.
-It will then shift to the Northeast, where almost 160,000 homes and businesses are still without power Monday after receiving several feet of snow over the weekend.
+It will then shift to the Northeast, where nearly 150,000 homes and businesses are still without power Monday after receiving several feet of snow over the weekend.

 Blizzard warnings extend from northern Colorado and Kansas into parts of Minnesota, Nebraska and South Dakota on Monday.
-Between 2-10 inches of snow could fall in these areas, and some places could see more than a foot, according to the National Weather Service.
+Between 2 and 10 inches of snow could fall in these areas, and some places could see more than a foot, according to the National Weather Service.

 Back-to-back winter storms have given some cities as much snow as they had all winter, and the latest storm is expected to have longer-lasting impacts than the last.

-Travel could become “nearly impossible” in some areas as the storms move through the Plains and Upper Midwest, creating icy roadways and whiteout conditions, the National Weather Service warned.
+Travel could become “nearly impossible” in some areas as the storms move through the Plains and Upper Midwest, creating icy roadways and whiteout conditions, the weather service warned.

 Freezing rain and sleet had already begun to create slick road conditions in parts of Nebraska Sunday night, the weather service office in North Platte said.
 More severe whiteout conditions are likely to develop as rain turns to blowing snow.